trekirkman/udacity-newsdata/README.md

 VirtualBox is software that runs the Virtual Machine (VM) that will be used to run this program.
 Download [here](https://www.virtualbox.org/wiki/Downloads), and install the platform package.
 Note: you do not need the extension pack, SDK or to launch the program

 ### Install Vagrant
 Vagrant configures the VM and establishes a shared directory between the VM and your local filesystem.
-Download [here](https://www.vagrantup.com/downloads.html), navigate to the vagrant directory and run
+Download [here](https://www.vagrantup.com/downloads.html) and download `vagrantfile` from this repo.
+Navigate to the directory containing `vagrantfile` and run

 ```vagrant up```